kristianpedersen/30-days-of-elm/008-data-from-js-and-autoreload/readme.md

 - [5.
 View](#5-view)

 # Getting up and running
-In previous projects, I've used [elm reactor](https://guide.elm-lang.org/install/elm.html) and gone to `http://localhost:8000/src/Main.elm`.
+In previous projects, I've used [elm reactor](https://guide.elm-lang.org/install/elm.html) and visited `http://localhost:8000/src/Main.elm`.

 Today, we need to generate a JavaScript file, and reference it in an `index.html` file.